mosaicnetworks/monetd/docs/README.rst

 Installation
 ------------

-The installation process is covered in the installation instructions :ref:`install_rst` .
+The installation process is covered in :ref:`install_rst` .

 --------------